-- a) Failure of students and guests to present proper University or government-issued identification to University staff upon request is prohibited. - b) Lending or borrowing a UCF student identification or government-issued identification is prohibited. - c) Knowingly supplying any false and/or misleading identification information is prohibited. - d) Persons without proper identification will be considered trespassing, and the UCF Police will be notified.
+- a) Failure of students and guests to present proper University or government-issued identification to University staff upon request is prohibited. - b) Lending or borrowing a UCF student identification or government-issued identification is prohibited. - c) Knowingly supplying any false and/or misleading identification information is prohibited.

+d) Persons without proper identification will be considered trespassing, and the UCF Police will be notified.
 Misrepresented or supplying false UCF student identification or government-issued identification will be confiscated by University staff.
-For more information, refer to Section 2 of the Rules of Conduct, http://osc.sdes.ucf.edu/process/roc.